 Is Norton Privacy Monitor worth it?

-If you’re using Norton’s other services, like its antivirus software, Norton Privacy Monitor is a easy way to keep tabs on where your information is living online.
+If you’re using Norton’s other services, like its antivirus software, Norton Privacy Monitor is worth using to keep tabs on where your information is living online.
 But it doesn’t remove your information for you, and while it’s possible to request opt-outs manually, it can be time-consuming and hard to manage.

 Norton Privacy Monitor Assistant does offer that feature, but at an additional cost.
 We feel combining your paid plan with the Privacy Monitor Assistant is a bit expensive.